iawaknahc/talk-create-your-own-code/obsidian-slides.md

 ###### Clever use of the type system

-- Make illegal states unrepresentable.
+- Make illegal states unrepresentable

 _But this technique only applies to the code you write._